 There are tons of versions of the Harlem Shake, just take a look on YouTube and you’ll see what I mean.
 In case you did not know, it basically consists of users uploading videos to YouTube that last about thirty seconds in length and feature the opening of electronic music producer Baauer’s song “Harlem Shake.”

 Which one of these examples is your favorite?
 What do you think of the Harlem Shake?
-Leave a comment and let me know, I’d like to hear your thoughts.
-Feedback is appreciated and welcome here.
+Leave a comment and let me know.

 Watch this space for regular updates in the Humor category on Running Wolf’s Rant.